 3. Create a Showering Guide

 This may sound silly to an adult, but showering without a parent can be a confusing experience for little ones.
 Place a laminated card in an accessible spot on your shower wall with step-by-step instructions on adequately cleaning themselves from head to toe.
-For example, wet your head and whole body, scrub your head with shampoo, wash out the shampoo, repeat the same step with conditioner, grab soap and bath sponge, scrub your neck, back, legs, and so forth.

 4. Teach Bathing Safety

-5. Discuss Body Parts
+5. Talk About Body Parts and Privacy

 “Talking about body image and what shouldn’t be touched is a reasonable conversation to have at that time,” says Dr. Shook.
 “Generally, children will start to have questions about their genitalia, and that’s the perfect time and age for an appropriate discussion.”